 Smart companies are saving millions of dollars on their industrial assets using big data to predict and resolve problems before they even arise.
 That means lower maintenance costs, higher efficiency, more uptime and less unplanned outages.
 But to get the most out of big data, you have to look for it in the small places.

 A wealth of data is available in your valves and pumps that can become your eyes and ears, listening to sounds and vibrations and measuring temperature and pressure to gather a wealth of data about how your equipment is behaving.
-This is called condition-based monitoring.
+This is called condition based monitoring (CBM).
 Then, predictive analytics solutions use artificial intelligence to make models that can forecast when there is a need for maintenance or when a failure is likely, helping managers with intelligent decision-making to:

 - get the most out of their equipment,